-In a nod to swelling antipathy, the recent Plastics Recycling Conference concluded with a "Responding to Anti-Plastics Sentiment" panel — but speakers seemed less intent on addressing public concerns than on signaling opposition to greater regulation.
+In a nod to swelling plastics antipathy, the recent Plastics Recycling Conference concluded with a "Responding to Anti-Plastics Sentiment" panel — but speakers seemed less intent on addressing public concerns than on signaling opposition to greater regulation.

-The session, which came after multiple days of discussion in National Harbor, Maryland on international scrap import regulations and evolving market landscapes, largely ignored fresh revelations over expanding volumes of unprocessed foreign material across Southeast Asia.
+The session, which came after multiple days of discussion in National Harbor, Maryland on international scrap import regulations and evolving market landscapes, largely ignored new revelations over expanding volumes of unprocessed foreign material across Southeast Asia.

 Instead, Steve Sikra, associate director of corporate research and development at Procter & Gamble, devoted the bulk of his time to promoting the recently-established Alliance to End Plastic Waste (AEPW) — an industry-led coalition committed to pledging $1.5 billion over the next five years toward combating plastic waste.

-Unmentioned in his presentation was AEPW signatories' hefty financial stake in ramped-up global plastic production over the next decade-plus: leading members include Shell — currently constructing a multibillion-dollar plastics production complex in Pennsylvania — and ExxonMobil, which is set to increase polyethylene production at its Mont Belvieu, Texas plant to more than 2.5 million tons per year with the addition of two new production lines.
+Unmentioned in his presentation was AEPW signatories' hefty financial stake in ramped-up global plastic production over the next decade-plus.
+Leading members include Shell — currently constructing a multibillion-dollar plastics production complex in Pennsylvania — and ExxonMobil, which is set to increase polyethylene production at its Mont Belvieu, Texas plant to more than 2.5 million tons per year with the addition of two new production lines.

 Sikra was quick to criticize plastic bans, framing them as anathema to innovation.
-Kara Pochiro, vice president of communications & public affairs at the Association of Plastic Recyclers, echoed Sikra's preference for industry-driven solutions, asserting that the plastics industry has "faced many issues for many years, and we always eventually manage to develop technologies to address those issues."
+Kara Pochiro, vice president of communications & public affairs at the Association of Plastic Recyclers, echoed Sikra's preference for industry-driven solutions, maintaining that the plastics industry has "faced many issues for many years, and we always eventually manage to develop technologies to address those issues."